dmauser/Lab/VNG-APIPA/README.md

-# ARM Template to deploy Azure Virtual Network Gateway (VPN) with APIPA
+# ARM Template to deploy Azure VPN gateway with APIPA

 ## Concepts